rtCamp/docs.rtcamp.com/rtmedia/support-2/developer-program/index.markdown

 #### Our Designs, Your Poetry!

 Are you a developer with crisp coding skills?
-Do you like to work from home at whatever time you want and no Dress-Code?
+Do you like to work from home at whatever time you want and no dress code?
 Great!
 We have some amazing .PSDs ready to be coded into premium themes!
 Once the themes are ready, you can list them in our store and earn crazy profits!

 #### Your Theme, Our Store!

 Let me guess, you have the complete package ready!
-But need a store which values your efforts and dose not gulp down 20-30% of your revenue.
+You just need a store which values your efforts and does not gulp down 20-30% of your revenue.
 You do not wish to go through stringent security or validation issues, with thousands of clauses; you just want to publish your clean coded theme to like minded people! rtStore is that place, just one click away!